 Virginia-based investment bank, Harris Williams, specializes in advising clients on M&A activity.
 With offices located across the US as well as in London and Frankfurt, Harris Williams works on growth opportunities with a range of global clients.

 According to Vault, Harris Williams interns gain early live-deal experience while the firm also has strong DEI credentials.
-It ranks as the second-best bank for compensation and culture, according to Vault.
-Harris Williams also leads the list for client interaction.
+It ranks as the second-best bank for client interaction, according to Vault.
+Harris Williams also leads the list for diversity for military veterans.

 READ: MBA Finance | Where Can It Take You?